DatSpygineer/Gctk/README.md

 ## Dependencies:
 - GLEW
-- Lua 5.4 or newer
+- AngelScript 2.36.1 or newer
 - SDL2
 - GLM (as submodule)
 - FMT lib (as submodule)